mihailtudos/snippetbox/README.md

 Middlewares are useful when you want to share some functionality across multiple HTTP requests e.g. you might want to log every request, compress every response, or check a cache before passing the request to your handlers.

-A middleware essentially is a self-contained code which independently acts on a request before or after your normal application handlers
+A middleware essentially is a self-contained code which independently acts on a request before or after your normal application handlers.

+Think of a Go web application as a chain of **ServeHTTP()** methods being called one after another e.g. HTTPRequest -> ServerMux's ServerHTTP() -> relevant handler's ServeHTTP().
+The basic idea of middleware is to insert another handler into this chain think **http.StripPrefix()** function from serving static files which removes a specific prefix from the request’s URL path before passing the request on to the file server.

+This project includes the following middleware:

+    Before the ServeMux:
+    1. secureHeaders - adds CSP headers
+    2.